NNPDF/eko/doc/source/development/ekomark_runners.rst

 The output of `ekomark` will be stored in ``data/benchmark.db`` inside a :py:obj:`Pandas.DataFrame` table.
-You can then use the `navigator` app to inspect your database and produce plots.
+You can then use the `ekonavigator` app to inspect your database and produce plots.

 Available Runners
 -----------------